klperiwal/klperiwal/README.md

 ### Hi there, Kishan Periwal this side!!👋
 - Studying at NIT Jalandhar
-- 💬 Ask me about Competitive Programming, DSA, and Python.
+- 💬 Ask me about Competitive Programming, DS, Algorithms and Python.
 - 👯 I’m looking to collaborate on Data Analytics and Visualisation.
-- 🔭 I’m currently working on Machine Learning and Deep Learning.
+- 🔭 I’m currently working on Machine Learning and NLP.
-- ✉️ Reach to me via Email: [klperiwal@gmail.com](url)
+- 📫 Reach to me via email: [klperiwal@gmail.com](url)

 <!--